ampinsk/ampinsk.github.io/writing/reading-advice.md

 ---

-[^1]: Books you might get assigned in a high school English class, for example
+[^1]: Books you might get assigned in a high school English class, for example.
 [^2]: Productive here defined simply as: I read more!
 [^3]: YA is still fun as an adult too.
 [^4]: I like to share my messy hardcopies with friends and have this romantic notion that it's as if they're reading the book along with me.
 My friends disagree and find my "lol"s very distracting.
 [^5]: If you’re lucky, the Staff Picks shelf will have the bookseller’s name, and if you like something on there, you can assume you might like their other recommendations.
-[^6]: I did, which mini tip: is also a great way to get out of a rut
+[^6]: I did, which mini tip: is also a great way to get out of a rut.